twitchyliquid64/bob-the-builder/README.md

 * Follow the steps below to setup your first build definition

-### How do I setup something to be built automatically? ###
+### How do I setup something to be run automatically? ###

-There are two components to every build definition.
+There are two components to every run definition.
 First, there is a configuration JSON file in the definitions/ folder.
 Second, there is as folder in base/, which should contain any initial files to be copied into the build folder before the build process commences.

 All folders are relative to the working directory of bobthebuilder when invoked.